Fit

 1 of 6

-Sparal turns product goals, SKU count, target market, artwork status, and launch timing into a quote-ready packaging brief before format decisions get locked.
+Sparal turns product goals, SKU count, target market, artwork status, and launch timing into clear details for pricing before format decisions get locked.

 Quote starts clearer when product risk, channel, and launch date are visible together.